tapanrawat0611/currency-exchange-service/README.md

 The solution consists of:
 - **CurrencyExchangeService**: Retrieves real-time exchange rates from a third-party API.
 - **DiscountService**: Applies discounts based on user type and bill conditions.
-- **PaymentController**: Handles bill processing requests and returns the payable amount.
+- **CurrencyExchangeController**: Handles bill processing requests and returns the payable amount.

 ## Project Structure

 Spring Boot "Currency-Exchange" Example Project
-This is a sample Java / Maven / Spring Boot (version 3.1.1) application that can be used as a starter for creating a microservice.
+This is a sample Java / Maven / Spring Boot application that can be used as a starter for creating a microservice.
 I hope it helps you.

 Requirements: